 Getting wrinkles and fine lines is a normal part of aging.
 But high levels of stress can make them appear faster and make them more noticeable.

 This is because stress directly affects the proteins in your face.
-The protein collagen is one of the building blocks in your skin and is what allows it to stay elastic.
+The protein collagen is one of the building blocks of your skin and is what allows it to stay elastic.
 When you become stressed, it affects your collagen levels, leading to looser, more wrinkly skin.

 - Are Rashes Suddenly Appearing?